TMCSF ESTABLISHED 1998

 Human rights often have a specific scope that requires a definition and is subject to certain limitations.
 The legal limitations of specific rights often vary according to the jurisdiction in which they are allegedly violated.
 For example, there are varying “norms of fairness” in different jurisdictions (Mushkat, 2002, 5).

 There are no absolute rights, although, for example, freedom from enslavement should be upheld.
 The rights of every person can be demanded and usually encompass specific freedoms, protections, and benefits.
-These rights are recognized under the American and European Conventions on Human Rights, as well as General Comment No 6, which discusses the right to equality and inclusiveness.
+These rights are recognised under the American and European Conventions on Human Rights, as well as General Comment No 6, which discusses the right to equality and inclusiveness.

 At the center of human rights is respect for inherent life and dignity.
-Dr. Neira with the Department of Public Health, Environmental and Social Determinants of Health, World Health Organization said, “Our lives World Health Organization Under art 17 of the International Covenant on Civil and Political Rights an individual will not be subjected to random or illegal intrusion into his/her “…privacy, family, home or correspondence, nor to unlawful attacks on his honor and reputation.”
+Dr. Neira (2021), who is with the Department of Public Health, Environmental and Social Determinants of Health, World Health Organization said, “Our lives World Health Organization Under art 17 of the International Covenant on Civil and Political Rights an individual will not be subjected to random or illegal intrusion into his/her “…privacy, family, home or correspondence, nor to unlawful attacks on his honor and reputation.”

 These international instruments provide useful lenses through which to consider the interconnection between human rights, ecologists and the right to a healthy planet!